ReviewsXbox 360Xbox 360 Reviews

 James Woodcock

 James is a Freelance Journalist, Copywriter, Author, Blogger & Podcaster specialising in gaming, gadgets and technology, both retro and modern.
 Ever since he experienced the first controllable pixel movement on the television screen, he has been entranced by the possibilities and rewarding entertainment value generated from these metal and plastic boxes of delight.
 Writing hundreds of articles, including commentary and reviews on various gaming platforms, whilst also interviewing well-known industry figures for popular online publications.
 Creator of the ScummVM Music Enhancement Project and host of the Game & Gadget Podcast.
-View his portfolio for more information.
+View his portfolio here: James Woodcock's Portfolio.

 Leave a comment...